 Farther north of Nags Head and Kill Devil Hills, the two main attractions in Kitty Hawk are Kitty Hawk Woods, a beautiful place to relax amid hardwood trees and shade in the summer, and the Monument to a Century of Flight at the Aycock Brown Welcome Center.

-And, while Mother Ocean is always an attraction, the sound is also a draw as a Kitty Hawk, Kill Devil Hills and Nags Head attraction.
+And, while Mother Ocean is always an attraction, the sound is also a draw as a Kitty Hawk, Kill Devil Hills and Nags Head NC attraction.
 Each town has public access sound sites, and some are handicapped accessible.
-Parents of wee tikes should take note that locals know that a day at the sound is a lot more pleasant with your non-swimmers.
+Parents of wee tikes should take note that locals know that a day at the sound is a lot more pleasant than an ocean venture when it comes to non-swimmers.
 Sound waters are shallow and usually very calm.
 You can check out all the sound accesses here.